 - i.
 A chair, to be appointed by the GCNYC Academic Board, will hold office for one academic year. - ii.
 One member of the staff who shall hold office for one academic year. - iii.
-One student appointed by the student member of the GCNYC Academic Board.
-They shall hold office for one academic year. - iv.
+The student representative serving on the Academic Board. - iv.
 Each member may of the SDC may have their terms extended at the discretion of the Academic Board, for further periods, in each instance not exceeding 5 years. - v.
-In an effort to ensure that the disciplinary process is fair, equitable and respectful of all individuals involved, diversity in ethnicity/race and gender among others must be considered when composing a committee. - vi.
+In an effort to have a disciplinary process that is inclusive, equitable and respectful of all individuals involved, the Academic Board will make their best effort to compose a committee with members of diverse backgrounds. - vi.
 Two members of the Select Disciplinary Committee shall form a quorum for the purposes of holding a disciplinary hearing. - vii.
 The Chair may nominate one of the other members of the Select Disciplinary Committee to take the Chair in their absence. - viii.
 No member of the Select Disciplinary Committee directly involved in the events giving rise to any charge or appeal shall be a member of the Select Disciplinary Committee hearing that charge or appeal. - ix.
 The Select Disciplinary Committee shall have the discretion to appoint a legal adviser from outside the College to advise the Select Disciplinary Committee. - x.
 The Title IX Coordinator or their nominee shall act as clerk to the Select Disciplinary Committee and shall be responsible for maintaining a confidential record of the proceedings of the Committee.
 The Title IX Coordinator shall have powers to prepare orders for the regulation of the proceedings and business of the Select Disciplinary Committee.

-8.8.
+8.9.
 Penalties

+8.9.1.
 The Select Disciplinary Committee shall have the power to impose any or all the following penalties when respondents are found guilty of Offenses.
 The Select Disciplinary Committee reserves the right to defer the imposition of any penalty in appropriate circumstances.